sourceduty/Human_Names/README.md

 ![Elon](https://github.com/user-attachments/assets/c89c9a88-9a97-4ccf-8609-fba9b84e5c20)

-> Words or combinations of words that form individual entity.
+> Words or combinations of words that form individual identity.

 #